 - Create a new project with the help of the Project Wizard. - Calibrate the floor plan or site map. - Configure the survey options and WLAN requirements. - Collect wireless data by walking along the planned survey path and periodically marking your location on the map or using a GPS receiver.
-If you perform a predictive survey, you do not need to collect wireless data.
+If you perform predictive modeling, you do not need to collect wireless data.
 Rather, you need to create a virtual environment.
-See the chapter on predictive surveys for more information.
+See the chapter on predictive modeling for more information.